HongshiTan/disable_cpu_cache/README.md

-# Linux Kernel Module for Disable CPU Cache
+# Linux Kernel Module for Disabling Intel's CPU Caches

 Disable all the intel's cpu caches (L1, L2 and L3)